siuLongBao/movie_review_sentiment_classification_assignment/README.md

 This project showcased the application of machine learning and NLP techniques in addressing a sentiment classification challenge, demonstrating competencies in data preprocessing, model development, and hyperparameter optimization.
 The high accuracy achieved on the test set reflects a comprehensive understanding of the methodologies employed and the ability to apply theoretical concepts to solve practical problems.

-## Disclaimer
+**Disclaimer Regarding Dataset:**

-The **datasets** included in this repository, provided by **Australian National University (ANU)**, are not covered by the terms of the MIT License (or Apache License 2.0).
-These datasets are provided solely for educational purposes and may not be redistributed without explicit permission from **Australian National University (ANU).**
+The dataset included in this repository is provided solely for educational and portfolio demonstration purposes.
+It is the property of **Australian National University (ANU)** and may not be redistributed, cloned, or used for any commercial purposes without explicit permission from **Australian National University (ANU)**.

+Users are advised to handle the dataset in compliance with all applicable laws and regulations governing data usage and privacy.
+By accessing or using the dataset, you agree to abide by these terms and conditions.